cphfront/cphfront.github.io/_pages/index.md

 ##Hosts
-Hosting a meetup is a great oportunity for your company or organisation to get in touch with the finest frontend developers in Copenhagen.
+Hosting a meetup is a great opportunity for your company or organisation to get in touch with the finest frontend developers in Copenhagen.
 You can find more info in the guide for hosts.

 ##Speakers